-On the last track we discussed 4 Parts to Making Friends and Play Dates.
+In the last section, we discussed 4 Parts to Making Friends and Play Dates.
 This included finding someone with potential, the initial phone call, starting short and planning a longer play date.

-On this track, we will discuss 5 Parts to Playing with Others.
+In this section, we will discuss 5 Parts to Playing with Others.
 This will include play initiation and joining in, taking turns, play termination, winning and losing and sports.

 Lola, age 38, was mother to Felix, age 10, who had autism.
 Lola stated, "Felix gets very upset when he loses games.
 He’ll throw a full-out temper tantrum if he loses at his videogames.
 Beyond that, when he wants to play something more tangible, like dodge-ball, he just goes up to other students and drops the ball in front of them!
 He’s never been very verbal, I guess…but, you know, the other students just pick up the ball and play without him!
 How do I teach him to be a good sport about losing and to play well with others?"